ErikEJ/SqlCeToolbox/README.md

-[

 # SQLite & SQL Server Compact Toolbox
-A Visual Studio add-in and standalone app, for managing all aspects of your SQL Server Compact/SQLite database files, including generation of code, database diagrams and database documentation.
+Visual Studio and SSMS extension, standalone app and command line tools, for managing all aspects of your SQL Server Compact/SQLite database files data and schema, including generation of code, database diagrams and database documentation.

 This repository also contains the [ExportSqlCe command line tools and scripting API](https://github.com/ErikEJ/SqlCeToolbox/wiki/Command-line-tools)